 - 1/4 cup vegan buttery spread

 - 2 cups confectioner’s sugar

 - 1 Tablespoon non-dairy milk

-- the juice of 10 raspberries strained
+- 10 raspberries strained for juice

 To make the cookies: Cream the buttery spread and the sugar.
 Add the applesauce and vanilla and continue to mix.